The United Nations has focused on sustainable development to address the environmental crisis.

-In our work at the United Nations and in related international forums, Earth Law Center advocates for policy grounded in a more powerful worldview called “thriving communities,” which includes both humans and the natural world.
-This worldview seeks to promote not only sustainability, but a flourishing of people and nature, together.
+At the United Nations and in related international forums, Earth Law Center advocates for a “thriving communities” policy which supports both humans and nature.
+This holistic worldview promotes sustainability, and a flourishing of people and nature together.

 - ELC, Submission to the UN Non-Governmental Liaison Service et al. on the Report of the Secretary-General on the Post-2015 Sustainable Development Agenda (Jan.
 9, 2015)

 - ELC, Submission to the UN Development Programme on Rule of Law and the Post-2015 Development Agenda (Aug.
 29, 2013)

 - ELC, “Caring for Home through Nature’s Rights,” Remarks before the Interactive Dialogue of the General Assembly on Harmony with Nature (April 22, 2013) (with video)